-District officials may conduct searches of students, their belongings, and their vehicles in accordance with state and federal law and district policy.
+Department officials may conduct searches of students, their belongings, and their vehicles in accordance with state and federal law and department policy.
 Searches of students shall be conducted in a reasonable and nondiscriminatory manner.
-Refer to the district's policies at FNF(LEGAL) and FNF(LOCAL) for more information regarding investigations and searches.
+Refer to the department's policies at FNF(LEGAL) and FNF(LOCAL) for more information regarding investigations and searches.

-The district has the right to search a vehicle driven to school by a student and parked on school property whenever there is reasonable suspicion to believe it contains articles or materials prohibited by the district.
+The department has the right to search a vehicle driven to school by a student and parked on school property whenever there is reasonable suspicion to believe it contains articles or materials prohibited by the department.

-Desks, lockers, district-provided technology, and similar items are the property of the district and are provided for student use as a matter of convenience.
-District property is subject to search or inspection at any time without notice.
+Desks, lockers, department-provided technology, and similar items are the property of the department and are provided for student use as a matter of convenience.
+Department property is subject to search or inspection at any time without notice.